Making their work 'visible': Oscar-nominated 'Roma' spurs domestic workers to activism

 Alfonso Cuarón’s “Roma” has become a wellspring of conversation starters leading up to Sunday's Oscars.
 What does it mean if the streaming giant Netflix takes home the award for best picture?
 How has “Roma” revealed the race and class rifts in Mexico’s culture?
 Was the movie's acclaimed director, Alfonso Cuarón, in the right to tell a story based on the domestic worker, Liboria “Libo” Rodríguez, who helped raise him?

-Between these conversations, it's domestic workers themselves who are using the movie about Rodríguez's life as a young, indigenous housekeeper in 1970s Mexico City to educate the larger public on the issues surrounding their profession and to press for legislation that would improve their working conditions.
+Between these conversations, U.S. domestic workers are using the movie about Rodríguez's life as a young, indigenous housekeeper in 1970s Mexico City to educate the larger public on the issues surrounding their profession and to press for legislation that would improve their working conditions.

 “It’s so rare to see a story or a movie about a domestic worker — I think Roma makes the struggles of the domestic worker visible," said Rosa Sanluis, a member of the National Domestic Workers Alliance (NDWA), which was invited early on by the film's producers, Participant Media, to see the movie, hold screenings and even attend the premiere at the Venice Film Festival.
 “Behind closed doors, we are very vulnerable to exploitation," Sanluis said.